GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

 </details><hr />

-<details><summary style="font-size:20px;font-weight:bold">While running the offboarding script,I get the following error:<code>Unknown Tenant detected</code>.</summary>
+<details><summary style="font-size:20px;font-weight:bold">While running the offboarding package,I get the following error:<code>Unknown Tenant detected</code>.</summary>

-This indicates that your Defender does not belong to WOG or TechPass and that means you are not a SEED user.
+This indicates that you are not a SEED user or your device was not properly enrolled to SEED.

-If you had onboarded your device to SEED earlier but still get this error message, please submit an [incident request](https://go.gov.sg/techpass-sr) with the TechPass support.
+If you had properly onboarded your device to SEED earlier but still get this error message, please submit an [incident request](https://go.gov.sg/techpass-sr) with the TechPass support.

 </details><hr />
-<details><summary style="font-size:20px;font-weight:bold">While running the offboarding script on my Windows device, I get the following error:<code>Defender offboarding script has expired!
+<details><summary style="font-size:20px;font-weight:bold">While running the offboarding package on my device, I get the following error:<code>Defender offboarding package has expired!
 Please download a new offboarding package from the docs portal</code></summary>

-This error indicates that your offboarding script is outdated.
+This error indicates that your offboarding package is outdated.

 1. On the [Offboard device](offboard-device/offboard-device-from-seed) section, follow the offboarding steps for your device operating system .
-2. Make sure to download the offboarding script from this page and complete the offboarding steps.
+2. Make sure to download the offboarding package from this page and complete the offboarding steps.

  !> **Note**<br>If you still experience the same or any other error, submit an [incident request](https://go.gov.sg/techpass-sr) with the TechPass support.

 </details><hr />

-<details><summary style="font-size:20px;font-weight:bold">when I run the offboarding script on my Windows device, I get the following error: <code>Microsoft Defender for Endpoint Service failed to stop running</code>!</summary>
+<details><summary style="font-size:20px;font-weight:bold">when I run the offboarding package on my device, I get the following error: <code>Microsoft Defender for Endpoint Service failed to stop running</code>!</summary>

 This error would look like the following: